Günter Schabowski: Opening of Berlin Wall

 As the night progressed, thousands of East Berliners began proceeding to the six border crossings along the Berlin Wall and demanded to be let through.
 Live television reported on the gathering people which only increased the numbers of East Berliners coming to the gates.
 The crowds vastly outnumbered the border guards, who tried initially to stall for time.
 However, no one was willing to order deadly force.
-Finally, at 11:30 pm, Stasi Officer Harald Jäger decided to open the gates at the Bornholmer Straße border crossing and to allow people into West Berlin.
+Finally, at 23:30, Stasi Officer Harald Jäger decided to open the gates at the Bornholmer Straße border crossing and to allow people into West Berlin.

 The fall of the Berlin Wall was the key event leading to the end of the East German regime, a state that had been crumbling for many weeks as citizens had been fleeing through intermediate countries surrounding East Germany.
 Indeed, Victor Sebestyen later wrote that when the gates were opened, for all intents and purposes, East Germany "ceased to exist".
 He also wrote that many of Schabowski's colleagues suspected he was either an American or West German agent and could not believe that he had made "a simple cock-up".
 In 2014, his wife claimed that Schabowski had been well aware of the possible consequences of what he said in the press conference.

 In the following purges of the "party's old guard", Schabowski was quickly expelled from the Party of Democratic Socialism, the successor to the SED, in an attempt to improve the party's image.
-Just months earlier, he had been awarded the country's prestigious Order of Karl Marx.

 Political life after reunification

 After German Reunification, Schabowski became highly critical of his own actions in East Germany and those of his fellow Politbüro members as well as of Soviet-style socialism in general.
 He worked again as a journalist and between 1992 and 1999, as editor for Heimat-Nachrichten, a weekly local paper that he co-founded with a West German journalist in Rotenburg an der Fulda.

-His support for the Christian Democratic Union of Germany (CDU) prompted some of his former comrades to call him a wryneck (German: Wendehals), a bird that can turn its head almost 180 degrees and a popular term used to mock communists who have turned capitalist.
+His support for the Christian Democratic Union of Germany (CDU) prompted some of his former comrades to call him a wryneck (German: Wendehals).
+The word refers to a bird that can turn its head almost 180 degrees; it became a popular term used to mock communists who had turned capitalist.

 Together with other leading figures of the GDR regime, he was charged with the murders of East Germans attempting to flee the GDR.
 In January 1995, Berlin prosecutors pressed charges against him.
 In August 1997, Schabowski was convicted along with Egon Krenz and Günther Kleiber.
 Because he accepted his moral guilt and denounced the GDR, he was sentenced to only three years in prison.
 In December 1999, he began serving his sentence in Hakenfelde Prison in Spandau.
 However, in September 2000, he was pardoned by Governing Mayor Eberhard Diepgen and released in December 2000 after he had served only a year.
 He was critical of the PDS/Left Party, the successor to the Socialist Unity Party.
 In 2001, he collaborated with Bärbel Bohley as advisor to Frank Steffel (CDU).